 Meanwhile, Frank has quick flashes of his tragic past when his family was gunned down during an innocent day in the park.
 Afterwards, Natasha stops by to inform him that the higher-ups are looking to put him away for good.
 He tells her that he became a living weapon follow his family’s murder and was forever fueled by revenge, but he’s ashamed that he killed those guards since he can be easily controlled by outside forces.
 Fortunately, she tells him that there’s still unfinished business to take care of as she gives him a handgun.

 As such, they head out on a pair of hi-tech mini-crafts as Castle informs her of a past contact named Ren who specializes in keeping information about what’s going down in the criminal underworld and that he learned about him through Cain.
-With something to go on, they head out to Hong Kong as they traverse throughout the side streets before Frank explains that Ren previously hired him to slay a thug who kidnapped and murdered his daughter.
+With a lead for them to go on, they head out to Hong Kong as they traverse throughout the side streets before Frank explains that Ren previously hired him to slay a thug who kidnapped and murdered his daughter.
 They head into a clothing shop where an elderly merchant (who’s met him before) activates a hidden button in her cash register to let our heroes inside a secret passageway.

 From there, they meet up with Ren (voiced by Fred Tatasciore) as Frank asks him for the location of an upcoming auction that Leviathan is hosting.
 However, he’s hesitant to tell them since he would put his two daughters in jeopardy.
 Natasha tells him that once those bio-enhanced soldiers are deployed throughout the world, innocent people (just like his own girls) would be put in peril.
 As such, he informs out heroes that the auction is going down tonight on Madripoor.
 Not only that, but several notorious villains will also be in attendance to take part in the bidding.